worldOneo/SpiJetAPI/README.md

 //Get yml config write default if not exist YamlConfiguration yamlConfiguration = ConfigUtils.load(ymlConfig, getResource("config.yml"));

-//Get json config (Can be any kind of data class) MyOptionClass myOptionClass = ConfigUtils.loadJson(jsonConfig, MyOptionClass.class);
+//Get json config write default if not exist (Can be any kind of data class) MyOptionClass myOptionClass = ConfigUtils.loadJson(jsonConfig, MyOptionClass.class, new MyOptionClass());

 //Save data
 //Save yml data